llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 # Motivation

-The original motivation for this proposal was to make the minimum required changes to the existing LLVM representation of debug information needed to support the [DWARF Extensions For Heterogeneous Debugging][18].
+The original motivation for the LLVM extensions was to make the minimum required changes to the existing LLVM representation of debug information needed to support the [DWARF Extensions For Heterogeneous Debugging][18].
 This involved an evaluation of the existing debug information for machine locations in LLVM,